-This Austin band seems to have come out of nowhere with
+This Austin band seemed to have come out of nowhere with

-their 2006 debut, Age Of Winters, and have drawn several
+their 2006 debut, Age Of Winters, and drawing several

 rave reviews by critics declaring this band one of those

 riffs are all over the place, and doom is the prime